-At our London office we have an on-site café which provides subsidised meals as well as a bookshop selling ethically sourced goods.
+We have an on-site café at our London site that provides subsidised meals as well as a bookshop selling ethically sourced goods.

 Cycle to work scheme

 We offer a cycle to work scheme which helps you save money on a new work bike and spread the cost of the bike over monthly tax-free instalments.